Plasma Cutter Amperage Vs Thickness Chart for Steel

 safety setup calibration control

-Conduct a dry run before striking arc.
+Run a dry run before you strike the arc.

 Frequently Asked Questions